LeaverSong/FinalProj/README.md

 Source Node is always in Non-Overload State, and Target Node is always in Overload State.

-the maximum flow problem is equivalent to finding a sum of flow to target under the state that all Nodes are Non-Overload Nodes except the Target node.
+the maximum flow problem is equivalent to finding a sum of flow to target under the state that all Nodes are Non-Overload Nodes except the Target node.(It seems that this condition is a bit loose, and subsequent constraints need to be improved)